SiddPlus/Technical-Art-Alive-Game/Dev Logs/Alive Game Development Journal.md

 ###### Super Mario Galaxy

 Nintendo’s Super Mario Galaxy, developed by Nintendo EAD Tokyo and released in 2007, is one of the most acclaimed entries in the iconic Super Mario series.
-Directed by Yoshiaki Koizumi and produced by Shigeru Miyamoto, the game received widespread critical acclaim for its innovative gameplay, unique gravitational mechanics, and visually stunning design.
+Directed by Yoshiaki Koizumi and produced by Shigeru Miyamoto , the game received widespread critical acclaim for its innovative gameplay, unique gravitational mechanics, and visually stunning design.
 Its development showcased Nintendo's dedication to pushing the boundaries of 3D platforming, particularly with its creative use of physics and planetary exploration.
 Super Mario Galaxy received numerous awards, including Game of the Year from several publications, and is often considered one of the greatest video games of all time.
 Although it was technically ambitious, its launch was smooth and devoid of major technical issues, setting a high standard for the franchise and for games on the Wii console.

 Super Mario Galaxy introduces unique gameplay mechanics centered around gravity and spherical platforming, distinguishing it from previous Mario titles.
 Players navigate Mario across small, planetoid-like environments, each with its own gravitational pull, allowing him to run upside-down and around curves in ways not seen in traditional platformers.
 The game's core mechanics include precise platforming, jumping, and combat, with Mario equipped with familiar moves like the triple jump, ground pound, and spin attack, which helps him interact with objects and defeat enemies.
 Additionally, the game incorporates motion controls via the Wii Remote, allowing players to collect “Star Bits” (used as in-game currency) and execute various actions, like aiming to shoot Star Bits at foes.
 Mario's journey takes him through a variety of themed galaxies, each with distinct gravity-based puzzles, environmental hazards, and level design challenges that exploit the 3D spherical landscapes.
 These mechanics, combined with gravity-defying platforming, create a fresh, immersive experience within the Mario universe, elevating traditional platforming with spatial dynamics.